-NELSON ROLIHLAHLA MANDELA, 76, sits up and gets out of bed
+NELSON ROLIHLAHLA MANDELA, 76, sits up and gets out of bed in one movement.
+He has the physical vigor and energy of someone twenty years younger.

 The second he is up, he turns around and makes his bed, leaving it as flawlessly smooth as a hospital bed.
 Or a prison bunk.